open-mmlab/mmcv/docker/README.md

 docker build -t mmcv https://github.com/open-mmlab/mmcv.git#master:docker/release
 ```

-The [Dockerfile](release/Dockerfile) installs latest released version of mmcv-full by default, but you can specific mmcv versions to install expected versions.
+The [Dockerfile](release/Dockerfile) installs latest released version of mmcv-full by default, but you can specify mmcv versions to install expected versions.

 ```bash
 docker image build -t mmcv -f docker/release/Dockerfile --build-arg MMCV=1.5.0 .
 ```

-If you also want to use other versions of PyTorch and CUDA, you can also pass them when building images.
+If you also want to use other versions of PyTorch and CUDA, you can also pass them when building docker images.

 An example to build an image with PyTorch 1.11 and CUDA 11.3.